Skip to main content

 Small Claims

+Mediation is available in both Coos and Curry Counties.
 If you wish to participate in mediation, please contact a mediator at 541-396-8372 ext.
 25024 at least 14 days prior to your scheduled court hearing.
-The mediator will attempt to contact the other party.
-If both parties agree, a mediation appointment will be scheduled.
+The mediator will contact the other party, and if they agree to mediate, schedule a mediation appointment.
+Remote mediation (by phone or video) is available in both Coos and Curry Counties.

 If you reach an agreement during mediation, the mediators will help you write down the terms of the agreement.
 You will have an opportunity to review and sign the agreement, and copies will be given to each of you.
 The original will be placed in your court file.
 Typically, the actual court case will then be dismissed.
 If the agreement is honored, no judgment will be entered against either party, which will keep the parties' credit records from being affected.
 If there is an agreement and it is not honored, the person who was supposed to receive payment and did not may file a Declaration of Non–Compliance.
 The court will then enter a money judgment against the party that was supposed to pay and did not.
 However, if that party believes they did pay everything they were supposed to, or if the party filing the affidavit prevented the other party from paying, the party who owes payment may request a hearing before the court.